-The Group's financial liabilities include trade and other payables and loans and borrowings including bank overdrafts.
+The Group's financial liabilities include trade and other payables and loans and borrowings.

 All financial liabilities are recognised initially at fair value and, in the case of loans and borrowings and payables, net of directly attributable transaction costs.

 Subsequent measurement